 The colleges and universities of Washington, DC, are an elite and influential group, close to the seat of government and tied to power.
-Almost all of DC’s best value colleges and universities are values because of what they have to offer – some of the strongest connections for graduates outside of the Ivy League.
+Almost all of DC’s best value colleges and universities are valued because of what they have to offer – some of the strongest connections for graduates outside of the Ivy League.

 Public Colleges and Universities in Washington, DC

 - George Washington University